DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-adding-multiple-users.md

 ---
 title: Improving the add user flow
-Description:
+Description: Make it quicker and easier for DfE support users to add provider users to Manage
 date: 2021-04-16
 ---
 {% from "figure/macro.njk" import appFigure with context %}

-We’ve been looking at ways to improve the invitation and set up process for higher education institutions (HEIs) and their school direct partners (SDs) in Manage.
+We’ve been looking at ways to improve the invitation and set up a process for higher education institutions (HEIs) and their school direct partners (SDs) in Manage.

 We started by designing a [small online service that allowed HEIs to set themselves up and invite SDs](https://bat-design-history.netlify.app/manage-teacher-training-applications/self-service-registration/).

 After testing that design we decided to explore a simpler approach, focusing on [gathering contact details for SDs from HEIs](https://bat-design-history.netlify.app/manage-teacher-training-applications/gathering-school-direct-contact-details-from-higher-education-institutions/).

+The research suggested that the simpler approach would work.
+However since the transition team already gathers data from HEIs in an existing spreadsheet, we are not sure we’ll need to send a separate one.

+The next step was to make improvements to the support service so that contact details can be easily added regardless of how they are gathered.

+## Why we did this work

+Adding users in support is slow and prone to errors because:

+- the service lists all providers every time a user is added - this list is slow to load and difficult to navigate
+- it’s only possible to add one user at a time

 ## User data analysis

+Looking at the data, we found that:

+- 80% of users only need to be linked to one provider
+- roughly half the users have all permissions, while the other half have a mixture of permissions

+This data may change once we start to add more providers, particularly higher education institutions (HEIs) that typically have a lot more users than other types of provider.
+There are, however, only 87 HEIs and some are already using the service.

 ### Number of providers per user